onglijin/tp/docs/UserGuide.md

 Format: `list WEEK_NUMBER`

-* The WEEK_NUMBER is a digit representing a teaching week.
+* The WEEK_NUMBER is a integer in range [1,13] representing a teaching week.

 Example:
 * `list 6`: Returns all tasks in teaching week 6.